aferikoglou/GNWSIS/README.md

 ---

 This schema enables thorough exploration of the design-performance trade-offs across multiple configurations and devices.
+The GNΩSIS dataset is also available on [**Hugging Face Datasets**](https://huggingface.co/datasets/aferikoglou/GNWSIS), enabling users to effortlessly download and utilize it directly.

 **Visualize Key Insights for an Application from the GNΩSIS Dataset**